Hold on, there’s quinoa in this fruit salad? YES. And don’t knock it til you try it.

 - 2 tablespoons fresh mint (finely ribboned)

-Step 1: Cook the Quinoa
+Step 1: Boil and Simmer Quinoa

 - 1 cup quinoa